jamescherti/dir-config.el/README.md

-# local-config - Automatically find and load local Elisp config files
+# local-config.el - Automatically find and load local Elisp config files
 ![Build Status](https://github.com/jamescherti/local-config.el/actions/workflows/ci.yml/badge.svg)
 ![License](https://img.shields.io/github/license/jamescherti/local-config.el)

-The `local-config` Emacs package automatically loads and evaluates Elisp code from `.emacs-local-config.el` files whenever a buffer is opened.
-This feature allows Emacs to adjust settings or run functions based on the directory or its subdirectories containing the `.emacs-local-config.el` file.
+The `local-config` Emacs package automatically loads and evaluates Elisp code from a `.emacs-local-config.el` file found in the buffer's current directory or any of its parent directories.
+This enables Emacs to adjust settings or execute functions specific to the directory structure of each buffer.

+For instance, you can use the `local-config` package to:
+- **Configure project-specific settings**: Automatically set up environment variables, keybindings, or modes unique to each project.
+- **Apply directory-specific customizations**: Set specific behaviors or preferences for files in different directories, such as enabling or disabling certain minor modes based on security considerations.
+For example, you might disable linters or code executors in directories where you handle untrusted code.
+- **Manage multiple environments**: Switch between different coding environments or workflows by loading environment-specific configurations.

 Features:
 - Automatic Configuration Discovery: Searches for and loads `.emacs-local-config.el` file from the directory of the current buffer or its parent directories.